-- potential to contribute to congress through presentation of paper/poster, serving on Continuing Committee, etc.
+- Potential to contribute to congress through presentation of paper/poster, serving on Continuing Committee, etc.

 - If additional funds exist after allocating Priority Level One funding to all applicants, use the same criteria as listed in step 1 above to allocate Priority Level Two funding (partial accommodation on top of what they have already received from step 1 above, which was congress registration).

-Once selection has been made applications are turned over to the Chair of the Delegate Sponsorship Allocation.
-He will notify successful and unsuccessful delegates, obtain a written agreement from the delegate and will explain the process for obtaining funds at the congress.
+- Selection process must be completed 6 months before the congress and will explain the process for obtaining these funds at the congress.
 He will also remind successful delegates of visa acquisition process.

 Airline and Bus Contracts